 During winter months, cold is cool IF you're prepared!
-Remember to:

 - #Hikesafe and #recreateresponsibly (here are essential items to pack from NH Fish & Game and see the bottom of this page for some universal guidelines);